 What beliefs do animists share?

 Animism is an experience of reality rather than a belief.
 Because this experience is shared by many cultures across the globe and over millennia there is great diversity.
-One belief or opinion that may be shared in common is the idea that life is sacred and ought to be respected.
+One belief or opinion that may be shared in common is the idea that life itself is sacred and ought to be respected.
 Some animists revere ancestors of blood, land and/or spirit.